realityexpander/GuessASketch/README.md

 - As many as 8 players at a time per room
 - Score board
 - Real-time chat
+- Speech-to-text functionality to guess word or chat

 # Technologies employed: